mongodb/docs-worker-pool/README.md

 * `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are needed for uploading to S3 via [mut](https://github.com/mongodb/mut)
 * `GITHUB_BOT_USERNAME` and `GITHUB_BOT_PASSWORD` are needed so builder can access private repos

 If you are running a local version of the docker image for testing, we have a separate staging environment setup.
+Testing in this environment is automated through the stage branch.
 Add the following env variables to the `docker run` command:
 ```
 --env DB_NAME
 ```